 As that the day of the Lord is now present . . .
 Perfect active indicative . . . intransitive in this tense to stand in or at or near.
 So “is imminent” (Lightfoot). . . .
 Certainly it flatly denies that by conversation or by letter he had stated that the second coming was immediately at hand. . . .
 It is enough to give one pause to note Paul’s indignation over this use of his name by one of the over-zealous advocates of the view that Christ was coming at once. . . .
 Moreover, Paul’s words should make us hesitate to affirm that Paul definitely proclaimed the early return of Jesus.
 He hoped for it undoubtedly, but he did not specifically proclaim it as so many today assert and accuse him of misleading the early Christians with a false presentation.

-If the rock were imminent, it could appear at any time, but it cannot appear at any time because it is 2,000 miles away.
-If we could see 2,000 miles away we could see the rock there.
-But we cannot see that far ahead, so we must keep looking for it.
+If the rock were imminent, it could appear at any time; but it cannot appear at any time because it is 2,000 miles away.
+If we could see 2,000 miles away, we could see the rock in its place.
+But since we cannot see that far ahead, we must keep looking for it.
 I hope you can see how this is not imminence.

 As you can see, the correct interpretation of Bible prophecy provides great evidence against the Pre-tribulation/imminent Rapture theory, as we will see throughout this book, including the next section.